 Like many families, we made the choice to live on a single income so my husband is able to stay home with our fifteen-month-old son.
 It is not always easy to stay in budget when emergencies happen.
 We completely understand and empathize with the need for individuals and families to find creative ways to save.
 I have put together 15 simple ways to save a little money on the side.
 You might just be surprised how a few dollars here and there adds up!

 Long before I had children of my own, I knew I wanted to breastfeed any children I might have.
 I did not know what that would look like in a practical sense, I just figured breastfeeding was natural so it would happen smoothly.
 I was optimistically naive.
-After our son was born, I discovered that
+After our first son was born, I discovered

 My husband and I love camping!
 We usually camp on our own or with family and friends a few times a year.
 We also usually camp twice a year with our church’s Pathfinder Club.
 When our little one arrived last August, we knew that he would start camping with us pretty quickly.
 We want him to